Create an AWS Rotated Secret

-You can create a rotated secret for an AWS user before you get started, make sure you have created an AWS Target that includes the AWS region, as well as credentials for a user authorized to change the service account credentials.
+You can create a Rotated Secret for an AWS user.
+Before you get started, ensure creating an AWS Target that includes the AWS region, as well as credentials for a privileged user authorized to rotate credentials.

-Create an AWS Rotated Secret from the CLI
+Create a Rotated AWS Secret from the CLI

 --target-name <target name to associate> \